jasonsahl/UGAP/README.txt

 -Dependencies that MUST be installed by the user:

-1. SPAdes, must be version 3.5
+1. SPAdes, must be > version 3.5.
+Working on v3.7.1.
 2. genomeCoverageBed (part of BEDTOOLS).
 Linux version included in /bin folder.
 If incompatible with your version, you must replace this version with your binary.
 3. bwa (must have version that supports BWA-MEM algorithm)
 4. Samtools
 5. BioPython